Sofiene29/Ocaml-Project/README.md

 1. **The base project** : Defining data structures and functions to illustrate the Ford fulkerson Algorithm.
 2. **The medium project** : An application to one of the main uses of the algorithm called *Bippartite-Matching*. **Assign jobs to applicants according to their preferences**

-How to setup

-Copy-pastable quick start code example

-Recommended citation

 # Setup and Test

 * To use, you should install the *OCaml* extension in VSCode.
 Other extensions might work as well but make sure there is only one installed.